Moreton Mill's steam locomotives - then and now

 This old 0-6-0T built by Krauss of Germany has been cosmetically restored and, though its builder's plates are missing, the year of construction '1901' is painted on its smokebox door.
 The name 'Moreton' emblazons both side tanks.
 Some boiler cladding and the dome casing are missing.
 Its boiler and cylinders do not work, yet it still hauls its train.

 While under Mill ownership the locomotive was fitted with a small four-wheeled tender for carrying extra fuel.
-That tender is now in private hands, but a similar tender has been built to carry a diesel-driven hydraulic pump and fuel tank.
+That tender is now in private hands at Eudlo, but a similar tender has been built to carry a diesel-driven hydraulic pump and fuel tank.
 Fluid under pressure is pumped across to the locomotive through flexible hoses.
 A small hydraulic transmission is housed under the floor of the engine's cab, the drive being taken to one axle of the loco by means of twin roller chains.
 These can be observed passing through the firebox if the firehole door is opened.

 The coupling rods of the engine connect all six wheels to the driven axle, to drive the locomotive along.
 A small air compressor and reservoir provide air to operate the whistle.
 The original outside Stephenson's valve gear still exists in more-or-less working condition, the Johnson bar being left permanently in the full forward gear notch.
 Whereas the external running gear appears to be well lubricated and in good order, the condition of the valves, steam chests, pistons and cylinders is not known.